dskemp/courtdata/content/cases/ot2017/17-269/index.md

 - "Noah Purcell"
 - "Allon Kedem"
 - "William M. Jay"
+roles:
+- "Washington State Solicitor General, on behalf of the Petitioner"
+- "Assistant to the Solicitor General, Department of Justice, on behalf of Respondent United States"
+- "on behalf of the Respondents Suquamish Indian Tribe, et al."
 tags:
 topics:
 summary: "Judgment affirmed by an equally divided Court."